 The Company has also developed a plan aimed at improving the efficiency of the Group's production processes over the course of the period from 2012 to 2015 through the implementation of certain projects and progressive technologies, as well as engineering and technical measures designed to reduce costs, increase productivity and increase overall efficiency, including through the optimisation of headcount and increased labour productivity standards; the reduction of inventory levels and the need for volume purchases through better materials management; more economical increases in overhaul; and increased savings on fuel and energy resources.
-See "Risk Factors - Risk Factors Relating to the Group - The Group and the railway industry in Kazakhstan have undergone and are continuing to undergo significant restructuring, which may materially and adversely affect the ability of the Group to conduct its business".
+See "Risk Factors - Risk Factors Relating to the Group - The Group and the railway industry in Kazakhstan has undergone and is continuing to undergo significant restructuring that will require the Group to adapt and will likely result in a more competitive environment".